 Everyone works and organises their tools in their own way.
 For me given the sorts of things I make I divide my tools into five broad groups (cutting, preparing, punching/stamping, stitching, finishing) which are kept separately in waterproof boxes.
 I like having just one box beside me when I'm cutting out and preparing the project and another self-contained set when, for example, I'm stitching.
 Inevitably a few tools, such as scratch awls and small rulers are therefore duplicates.

-I'm not an expert on leather because, almost without exception, I've used recycled English, Italian, Belgian and French leathers.
-My advice is to research the whole subject in detail and then use the best leather you can find, taking advice from good local suppliers.
+I'm not an expert on leather because until now, almost without exception, I've used recycled English, Italian, Belgian and French leathers.
+My advice is to research the whole subject in detail and then use the best leather you can find and can afford, taking advice from good local suppliers.

 In Britain, Abbey England or Tandy can advise on what hides would suit your project and which part of the hide would best suit your needs.